MicrosoftDocs/win32/desktop-src/P2PSdk/about-peer-distribution.md

 ---
-Description: 'The Peer Distribution API, which supports the Branch Cache feature in Windows 7, Windows Server 2008 R2, Windows 8, and Windows Server 2012 offers a set of platform APIs that can increase network responsiveness of centralized applications when accessed from remote offices and aid in reducing overall wide area network (WAN) utilization without interfering with the network security technologies.' ms.assetid: 'feb9666e-563a-49f4-ad1c-f166a0faff31'
+Description: The Peer Distribution API, which supports the Branch Cache feature in Windows 7, Windows Server 2008 R2, Windows 8, and Windows Server 2012 offers a set of platform APIs that can increase network responsiveness of centralized applications when accessed from remote offices and aid in reducing overall wide area network (WAN) utilization without interfering with the network security technologies. ms.assetid: feb9666e-563a-49f4-ad1c-f166a0faff31
-title: About Peer Distribution
+title: About Peer Distribution ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Peer Distribution

 The Peer Distribution API, which supports the Branch Cache feature in Windows 7, Windows Server 2008 R2, Windows 8, and Windows Server 2012 offers a set of platform APIs that can increase network responsiveness of centralized applications when accessed from remote offices and aid in reducing overall wide area network (WAN) utilization without interfering with the network security technologies.

 The Peer Distribution system offers a set of platform APIs utilized by both the publishers that provide digital content and consumers that request it.
 To easily differentiate these roles, it may be easier to think of the publisher in a server role and the consumer in a client role.
 That aside, it is important to remember that aside from these conceptual roles, the Peer Distribution service is a true peer system, as indicated by the ability for any Peer Distribution node to both publish and consume digital content.
 The Peer Distribution platform APIs are exposed to publishers and consumers by a Win32 import library (**PeerDist.Lib**).